Download all artifacts at once or migrate automatically from Nexus to Nexus.

 In order to upload artifacts, additional privileges are required:

-user@computer:~/dev$ ./n3dr-linux -h N3DR is a tool that is able to download all artifacts from a certain Nexus3 repository.
-Usage: n3dr [command] Available Commands: backup Backup all artifacts from a Nexus3 repository help Help about any command repositories Count the number of repositories or return their names upload Upload all artifacts to a specific Nexus3 repository Flags: -v, --apiVersion string The Nexus3 APIVersion, e.g. v1 or beta (default "v1") -d, --debug Enable debug logging -h, --help help for n3dr --insecureSkipVerify Skip repository certificate check -p, --n3drPass string The Nexus3 password -n, --n3drURL string The Nexus3 URL -u, --n3drUser string The Nexus3 user -z, --zip Add downloaded artifacts to a ZIP archive Use "n3dr [command] --help" for more information about a command.
+user@computer:~/dev$ n3dr -h N3DR is a tool that is able to download all artifacts from a certain Nexus3 repository.
+Usage: n3dr [command] Available Commands: backup Backup all artifacts from a Nexus3 repository help Help about any command repositories Count the number of repositories or return their names upload Upload all artifacts to a specific Nexus3 repository Flags: -v, --apiVersion string The Nexus3 APIVersion, e.g. v1 or beta (default "v1") -d, --debug Enable debug logging -h, --help help for n3dr --insecureSkipVerify Skip repository certificate check -p, --n3drPass string The Nexus3 password -n, --n3drURL string The Nexus3 URL -u, --n3drUser string The Nexus3 user -z, --zip Add downloaded artifacts to a ZIP archive --directory-prefix string The directory prefix is the directory where artifacts will be saved Use "n3dr [command] --help" for more information about a command.

 Define the password in